 To set things straight, a business owner needs to understand why video is superior to other communication means when it comes to crowdfunding.
-The medium allows you to show passion and connection to the project like no other – here’s some reasons why:
+The medium allows you to show passion and connection to the project like no other – here are some reasons why:

 - Videos create a faster connection between the project owner and the viewer.
 While words can be powerful on their own, seeing a person sharing their passion and excitement about the project through the video inspires trust.
-When a potential patron chooses an investment, it’s crucial for them to know as much as possible about the people on the other side – including their faces and voices.
+When a potential patron chooses an investment, they must know as much as possible about the people on the other side – including their faces and voices.

 Types of videos for main crowdfunding platforms

-There are over a dozen websites that post and promote crowdfunding projects.
+While creating a crowdfunding platform you could face many difficulties.
+There are over a dozen websites (crowdfunding video company) that post and promote crowdfunding projects.
 If you’re serious about getting your project funded by people online, it’s worth giving each of these platforms a shot.